-Manhattan is positively filled with surprises . . . and plenty of secrets, too.
-In travel, as in life, there are few things more satisfying then getting in on a good secret, especially one that grants you access to a hidden gem, and NYC knows how to bury some of its biggest nightlife and culinary treasures deeper than most.
+Manhattan is positively filled with surprises... and plenty of secrets, too.
+In travel, as in life, there are few things more satisfying than getting in on a good secret, especially one that grants you access to a hidden gem, and NYC knows how to bury some of its biggest nightlife and culinary treasures deeper than most.
 Happily, we've done all of the detective work for you so that all you need to do is show up for an unforgettable night out on the town in these hot spots that come concealed, speakeasy-style, behind secret entrances and unmarked doors.
-Read on for our picks for Manhattan's top 10 hidden restaurants and bars, along with info on just where to find them.
-Happy hunting!

 The Back Room

 Address102 Norfolk St, New York, NY 10002, USA

 While a lot of hidden bars in NYC like to play up their speakeasy vibe, The Back Room is rare in that it actually legitimately served as one during the 1920s Prohibition days (when it was frequented by gangsters like Bugsy Siegel, Lucky Luciano, and Meyer Lansky).
 The charming old-time decor is accordingly '20s inspired, with velvet sofas, golden accents, and a fireplace.
 True to speakeasy form, cocktails are served in teacups and bottled beers in paper bags.